goschtl/zope/z3c.resourceinclude/trunk/README.txt

 ``IDefaultBrowserLayer`` the resource named 'example.css' will be included on the page.

-To actually include resources, a content provider is provided, see ``z3c/resourceinclude/provide.py``.
+To render HTML snippets that include applicable resources, a content provider is provided, see ``z3c/resourceinclude/provide.py``.

+A convenience method is provided to require a given resource layer:

+   >>> from z3c.resourceinclude import provide
+   >>> provide(IMyLayer)

 Ordering
 --------